marxin/texi2rst-generated/sphinx/gccint/target-macros/register-classes.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: register class definitions, class definitions, register

 .. _register-classes:

-.. index:: register class definitions

-.. index:: class definitions, register

 Register Classes
 ****************